The Faceless Ones: Missing episodes

 Only episodes 1 and 3 of this serial exist in the BBC archives.
+All episodes besides the fifth were cleared for wiping on 21 July 1969; Episode Five was cleared 22 September 1969.
 In addition to the complete version, the archives also holds an incomplete print of episode 1, returned from ABC in Australia in late 1978.
 The print itself was given to ABC from a private collector living in Australia.
 The Australian Film Censorship Board removed the following scenes: Spencer killing Inspector Gascoigne with a Chameleon ray-gun; the alien arm emerging from the cupboard; and panning shots of the alien figure (seen only from behind) at the end of the episode.
 The missing scenes were later recovered along with the other copy of episode 1.
 A copy of episode 3 was returned to the BBC in 1987 from a private collector living in the United Kingdom.
-However, 20 seconds of material is missing from episode 3, due to damage to the print.
-A brief, 3-second moment of the impostor Polly brushing off a remark from the Doctor survives from episode 2.
+20 seconds of material was, and is, missing from episode 3, due to damage to the print.
+A three second clip of the impostor Polly brushing off a remark from the Doctor survives from episode 2.
 Two brief plane shots used in episode 4 also survive.

+Airing of animation reconstruction

+The 2020 animated reconstruction aired in the United States on BBC America in two installments on 7 and 8 October 2020.

 Commercial releases

 In print

-A novelisation of this serial, written by Terrance Dicks, was published by Target Books in December 1986.
+A novelisation of this serial, written by Terrance Dicks, was published by Target Books and WH Allen in December 1986.
+Hulke had been interested in novelising it in the 1970s, but he died in 1979.

 Home media

 As with all missing episodes, off-air recordings of the soundtrack exist due to contemporary fan efforts.
 In February 2002 these were released on CD, accompanied by linking narration from Frazer Hines.
+The soundtrack was also included in the 2012 CD Lost TV Episodes: Collection Four: 1967 from AudioGo, accompanied by PDFs of scripts and interviews with Hines and Wills.
 In November 2003, episodes one and three of this serial were released on VHS by BBC Worldwide, along with episode one of The Web of Fear, as part of The Reign of Terror boxset; this was the final VHS release, coinciding with the programme's fortieth anniversary.
-In November 2004, they were included in the three-disc Lost in Time DVD set.
+In November 2004, the surviving episodes were included in the three-disc Lost in Time DVD set.

-A DVD and Blu-ray release occurred on 16 March 2020; this release included both surviving episodes accompanied by an animated version of all six episodes (using the original audio) in Colour and Black and White formats.
-Also included is the surviving footage from the missing episodes 2 and 4, and a photographic reconstruction of the missing episodes.
-This also makes The Faceless Ones episodes 1 and 3 the first live-action Doctor Who episodes produced in black and white to be released on Blu-ray, although due to the lower quality of 16mm film prints, they are not pure HD like the original film negatives would have allowed.
+A DVD and Blu-ray release occurred on 16 March 2020; this release included both surviving episodes accompanied by an animated version of all six episodes (using the original audio) and featuring a redesign of the alien Chameleons.
+It was decided to animate all of the episodes despite two surviving to appeal to both new fans as well as the old.
+Also included is the surviving footage and a photographic reconstruction of the missing episodes.